Webb's PEARLS: Bright 1.5--2.0 micron Dropouts in the Spitzer/IRAC Dark Field: Discussion

-Resorting to contamination does not seem to solve the problem.
-Our color diagnostics show that four of the F150W dropouts (\texttt{F150D\_JWIDF\_H14}, \texttt{H17}, \texttt{H07}, and \texttt{E01}) have colors that are also consistent with being contaminants of old galaxies at $z\approx 2.6$--8.
-Interestingly, these four objects (and only these four) also satisfy the usual color criterion (approximately $m_{150}-m_{444}\geq 2.3$) for the ``$H$-band dropout'' galaxies in the literature (see Section~3.1).
+It is questionable whether known contaminants can explain these dropouts.
+As discussed in Section~3, the color diagnostics for the F200W are ambiguous due to the limited passbands.
+Diagnostics for the F150W dropouts are based on two different projections of the color space and are better constrained but still not conclusive.
+The results suggest that four F150W dropouts (\texttt{F150D\_H14}, \texttt{H17}, \texttt{H07}, and \texttt{E01}) have colors that are also consistent with being contaminants of old galaxies at $z\approx 2.6$--8.
+Interestingly, these four objects (and only these four) also satisfy the usual color criterion (approximately $m_{150}-m_{444}\geq 2.3$) for the ``$H$-band dropout'' galaxies in the literature.
+(See Section~3.1.)
 Our field also has deep ($\sim$1~$\mu$Jy rms) Jansky Very Large Array 3~GHz data (Gim et al., in prep.), which provide some indirect diagnostics.
-Among all our 21 dropouts, only two (\texttt{F150D\_JWIDF\_H17} and \texttt{E01}) are detected.
-They both have brightness typical of $z\approx 3$ star-forming galaxies ($S_{\rm 3GHz}=24.4\pm 3.7$ and $15.2\pm 2.3$~$\mu$Jy, respectively), and both are among the aforementioned possible contaminants.
-In short, to the best of our knowledge, four of our objects could be mid-$z$ contaminants.
-However, these would only account for three of the six that have $m_{200}<26.0$.
+Among all our 16 dropouts, only two (\texttt{F150D\_H17} and \texttt{E01}) are detected.
+They have $S_{\rm 3~GHz}=24.4\pm 3.7$ and $15.2\pm 2.3$~$\mu$Jy, respectively, typical of $z\approx 3$ star-forming galaxies, and both are among the aforementioned possible contaminants.
+In short, the conservative estimate is that four of our eight F150W dropouts could be known mid-$z$ contaminants.
+However, these account for only three of the five that have $m_{200}<26.5$.
+If we attribute the brightness of \texttt{F150D\_H13} to gravitational lensing, we are still left with \texttt{F150D\_H12} to explain.

+One might argue that some or even all of the dropouts could have been ``vetoed'' had a bluer NIRCam band been observed.
+To test this hypothesis, we used a different PEARLS field that has eight NIRCam bands to mimic the F150W and F200W dropout selection in the IDF.
+We first used only the same four NIRCam bands and an ACS band, and applied the same selection criteria to select the dropouts.
+We then added the other four NIRCam bands to see how many dropouts thus selected would survive.
+The details are given in Appendix B. Based on this test, 40\% and 67\% of the F150W and F200W dropouts in the IDF would survive, respectively.